 Of course, its just a matter of time until I discover that what makes ME happy isn't always exactly what makes my SPOUSE happy.
 I was a bit ambivalent about even having children when I got married.
 I think it was the week before the marriage that I discovered Holly's idea of happy was 14 children, 6 dogs, 4 cats, and a sugar-glider (we can discuss pre-marriage counseling in another blog...).

-For marriage to work qqqqq I have to make adjustments.
+qqqqq I have to make adjustments.

 qqqqqqqqqq I don't like to make adjustments.